texne/proficiency.cs.illinois.edu/index.md

 ## Overview

-Proficiency exams are similar to a comprehensive final exam.
+Proficiency exams are similar in topic coverage and scope to a comprehensive final exam.
 <!--- -->
 They are intended to ensure that you are well-prepared for later courses in the same subject area.